w3c/aria/documentation/process.md

 A "normative" change is change to the specification that is not editorial, that is, it will change the implementation of the ARIA in browsers (for example, adding a new attribute) OR it will change how ARIA can or should be used by web authors (for example, changing which attributes are allowed on a role).

 #### Requirements for merging a normative PR:
 1. **Consensus:** The change in the PR has been discussed in a ARIA WG meeting and the general direction of the change has been consensed on.
-The ARIA WG's consensus should be recorded in comments of the PR or in the comments of the issue that the PR resolves.
+    - The ARIA WG's consensus should be recorded in comments of the PR or in the comments of the issue that the PR resolves.
     - If a PR has been opened for an issue that has not been discussed, or if the PR has been open to explore an option that the ARIA WG has not yet come to consensus on, the PR should be left in the draft state.
-    - During the course of review of the PR, the consensus of the ARIA WG might change.
-This can happen in any ARIA WG meeting.
-Changes should be recorded in the comments of the PR.
-2. **Review:** Every PR needs at least two approving reviews from ARIA WG members, but depending on the complexity of the change, the ARIA WG may assign additional reviewers.
+2. **Review:** Every normative PR needs 3 approving reviews from ARIA WG members, but depending on the complexity of the change, the ARIA WG may assign additional reviewers.
     - The reviewers should be made based on the text and meaning of the change, not on whether the checklist has been fulfilled.
     - Any working group member can add themselves as a reviewer.
     - Any one from the general public is allowed to review PRs in order to inform the ARIA WG of approval or concerns.